 At December 31, 2019, the 401(k) and 457 Plans of North Carolina had the following investments and maturities that were maintained outside the State Treasurer (dollars in thousands).
 Investments in the Pooled Account totaled \$10.82 billion.
 The 401(k) and 457 Plans' investments are held in a group trust established as of January 4, 2016.
 Their Board authorized the establishment of the North Carolina Supplemental Retirement Plans Group Trust (the "Group Trust") for the purpose of commingling the corpus of the separate trusts of the Plans; and the Board adopted the Declaration of Trust establishing the Group Trust.
 The Pooled Account offers six equity funds, an inflation responsive fund, an inflation protected securities fund and two fixed income funds.
 The actively managed separate account funds have multiple investment managers, and the passively managed separate accounts each have a single investment manager.
-The remainder of the investments is the Stable Value Fund, which consists of four synthetic guaranteed investment contracts, a separate account guaranteed investment contract, and a short-term investment fund.
+The remainder of the investments is the Stable Value Fund, which consists of four synthetic guaranteed investment contracts, a separate account funds.